ponylang/pony-tutorial/expressions/equality.md

 ## Structural equality

-Equality by structure check in Pony is done via `==`.
+Structural equality checking in Pony is done via the infix operator `==`.
 It verifies that two items have the same value.
-If the identity of the items being compared is the same then, by definition they have the same value.
-You can define how equality is defined on your object by implementing `fun eq(that: box->A): Bool`
+If the identity of the items being compared is the same, then--by definition--they have the same value.

+You can define how structural equality is checked on your object by implementing `fun eq(foo: Bar): Bool`.
+Remember, since `==` is an infix operator, `eq` must be defined on the left operand, and the right operand must be of type `Bar`.

 ```pony
 class Foo